gund/ioc-compiler-poc/README.md

 And you have to provide all tokens your application require for each platform to work properly.
-But you can eaily make a mistake or even forget to provide on or few tokens for some platform and you will only know about it when you actually run the app on that platform and see it crashes.
+But you can easily make a mistake or even forget to provide one or few tokens for some platform and you will only know about it when you actually run the app on that platform and see it crashes.

-Wouldn't that be great to see this kind of errors ahead of time, because you already know which tokens your app needs.
+Wouldn't that be great to see this kind of errors ahead of time, because you already know which tokens your app needs?

-That is where this compiler comes into the game - it allows you to coumple token with exact interface which particular implementation should implement and gives you static analisys (thanks to Typescript) if something is missing or implementation does not satisfy
+That is where this compiler comes into the game - it allows you to couple token with exact interface which particular implementation should implement and gives you static analisys (thanks to Typescript) if something is missing or implementation does not satisfy